bluesadi/Pluto/README.md

 Pluto is an obfuscator based on LLVM 12.0.1, being developed and maintained by 34r7h4mn and za233.
 > Pluto is a dwarf planet in the Kuiper belt, a ring of bodies beyond the orbit of Neptune.
 ## Environment
-This project has been developed and tested on the following environment:
+This project was developed and tested on the following environment:
 - Ubuntu 20.04.3 LTS
 - Clang/LLVM 12.0.1
 - CMake 3.16.3
 - Ninja 1.10.0

-Building on Windows and MacOS is also possible.\
-\
-You can even embed this project in the Andorid NDK toolchain (Windows cross-compilation is not supported yet).
+You can also build this project on Windows and MacOS, or even embed it in Android NDK toolchain (need some adjustment, tested on Android NDK r23).

 ## Features
 - Control Flow Flattening